pmercer/liferay-language-plugin-ext/README.md

 ## Credit

-Many thanks to Minhchau Dang's helful guidance to my questions on the [RE: Liferay extending LanguageUtil.get() method](https://liferay.dev/forums/-/message_boards/message/114824750) Liferay dev forum.
+Many thanks to Minhchau Dang's helpful guidance to my questions on the *Liferay extending LanguageUtil.get() method* thread on the Liferay dev forum.